eric-li-2/Sentiment-Classification-with-BERT/README.md

 Results:
 The fine-tuned model achieves 92.2% accuracy within one epoch.
 The from scratch model achieves an 80% accuracy after 5 epochs.
-These results indicate the importance of data for transformer models.
-The models' inductive bias is weak and thus requires more data.
+These results indicate that pretraining is important for transformer models.
+Transformer models have weak inductive bias and thus perform much better with more data.
 The model trained from scratch plateaud around 5 epochs and then started overfitting on later epochs.

 Run instructions: